 Taking Action During Heart Month

-February is a great time to reassess your heart health.
-Take action by:
+February is Heart Month, a great time to reassess your heart health and take proactive steps:

-• Scheduling a checkup Talk to your doctor about your risk factors and get any necessary screenings.
+• Schedule a checkup Talk to your doctor about your risk factors and get any necessary screenings

-• Making lifestyle changes Start small and gradually incorporate healthier habits into your routine.
+• Make lifestyle changes Start small and gradually incorporate healthier habits into your routine

 Healthy heart food with fruit, vegetables, nuts, dips, spice and herbs.